-We appreciate the launching of the “Diyawanna Declaration on Religious and Communal Harmony” in Sri Lanka, on 26 April, 2019, which recommends “Inter-faith dialogue with relevant spcialists to be regularly carried out at the urban and rural grassroots levels to voluntarily resolve differences.”
-While recognizing that interfaith organizations are already engaged in this work of building teams of interfaith peacemakers, we encourage the government and non-governmental agencies to commit significant resources towards this critical work.
+We appreciate the launching of the “Diyawanna Declaration on Religious and Communal Harmony” in Sri Lanka, on 26 April, 2019, which recommends “Inter-faith dialogue with relevant specialists to be regularly carried out at the urban and rural grassroots levels to voluntarily resolve differences.”

-We are deeply troubled by the escalation of mob violence against Muslim communities across the island, the attacks on Muslim persons, the boycotting of Muslim businesses and the spreading of rumors that lead to further violence.
+We are deeply troubled by the escalation of hateful rhetoric and the spreading of rumors against Muslim communities across the island that lead to the attacks on Muslim persons, the boycotting of Muslim businesses and creating an environment of fear and uncertainty.

-We are most concerned for the noble tradition of Theravada Buddhism.
+Nevertheless, we are at a loss to understand how some Buddhist monks could use hate speech and incite mobs to violence.
 We wish to declare that in the dhamma that the Lord Buddha taught, there is no place for hate, hate-speech and violence.
 In fact, the opening chapter of the Dhammapada states: “Hatred is never appeased by hatred in this world.
 By non-hatred alone is hatred appeased.
 This is a law eternal.”
-We are at a loss to understand how some Buddhist leaders could incite mobs, which could lead to incidents of violence, without betraying this peaceful and non-violent religion.

 We are also concerned that the government has thus far not been able to prosecute or hold to account those who incite violence, despite laws that prohibit hate speech, and that even in the midst of violent incidents, it is reported that the police have often been inactive observers without intervening to prevent escalation of the conflict.